bit-turtle/lascra/README.md

 lascra is a compiler that compiles a lisp like language into scratch sprite3 files
 ## Information
 * Documentation in `docs` folder
+* Examples in the `examples` folder
-* Not all scratch blocks are supported at the moment.
+* All base scratch blocks are supported
+* Some blocks from extensions are supported
+  - Pen extension is fully supported
 * A web version can be compiled using Emscripten
 ## Usage
 `lascra sprite.sprite3 [code files...]`